+CLEAN WATER

+AND SANITATION

+b

-Sustainable water management Natural spring and mineral waters are bottled directly from the source and undergo no disinfection treatment.
+Sustainable water management

+Natural spring and mineral waters are bottled directly from the source and undergo no disinfection treatment.
 The bottling process avoids water losses caused by the various stages of transport and treatment for the drinking water supply network.

 For several years now, Sources ALMA has been investing in modernising its equipment to reduce its water footprint.
-On average, Sources ALMA uses around 1.5 litres of water to bottle 1 litre of water (bottling, cleaning and disinfecting production equipment, etc.).
+On average, Sources ALMA uses the minimum amount of water necessary to bottle 1 litre of water (bottling, cleaning and disinfecting production equipment, etc.).
 Sources ALMA carries out regular inspections of its water abstraction facilities and pipes to ensure that they are in good working order and well maintained.
 These diagnostics, combined with the efficiency of the bottling process using the latest available technologies, help to improve energy consumption and reduce water consumption.

-Protecting water resources through actions to promote biodiversity Sources ALMA controls the land around its sources in order to protect each source from any impact from industrial or agricultural activities that could affect the quality of the resource over time.
+Protecting water resources through actions to promote biodiversity

+Sources ALMA controls the land around its sources in order to protect each source from any impact from industrial or agricultural activities that could affect the quality of the resource over time.
 The result is the creation of natural areas where flora and fauna are preserved.

 In 2018, as part of its BeeOdiversity support, Sources ALMA set up beehives on some of its impluviums, to help preserve bee colonies, whose population is in very sharp decline.
-Supported by experts in ecological engineering, Sources ALMA checks the environmental quality of its "catchment area" (impluvium) by analysing the pollen produced.
+Supported by experts in ecological engineering, Sources ALMA checks the environmental quality of its "catchment area" (impluvium) by analysing the pollen.

 The beehives installed to help monitor environmental quality and biodiversity are an indicator of the long-term preservation of water resources.
-In 2023, the company did not increase the number of beehives, but continued to monitor and analyse the sites already equipped with hives.
 BeeOdiversity's support since 2018 has enabled data collection, which will be exploited through specific actions in the coming years.
 In particular, it has identified the sites where action needs to be taken to improve the quality of the impluvium.
-In 2023, fruit trees were planted on one of the sites benefiting from this support.
-Sources ALMA wants to continue the programme and equip more sites.
-In addition, other actions are planned to protect biodiversity, including agreements with farmers and local authorities to develop environmentally-friendly practices.
+Sources ALMA wishes to continue the programme and other actions are envisaged, in particular raising the awareness of local players to develop practices that are increasingly environmentally-friendly.

-3.3 RESULTS IN 2023 Monitoring water consumption in relation to production shows a clear drop in water consumption since 2018.
+3.3 RESULTS IN 2024

+Monitoring water consumption in relation to production shows a clear drop in water consumption since 2018.

+-19% less

+water

-20% less water consumed
+consumed

 for all the Group's activities,

-16% less across activities in France
+-24% less across the French scope

 already more efficient in terms of water consumption than in 2018.

-WATER ABSTRACTION PER LITRE BOTTLED (FRANCE)

-WATER ABSTRACTION PER LITRE BOTTLED (EUROPE®)
+WATER ABSTRACTION PER LITRE BOTTLED (EUROPE[®])

-&lt;sup>8 This indicator does not take into account consumption at the Jessen, Forstina (Germany) and FILAO (Belgium) sites, which are due to come on stream over the course of the year.
-This indicator does not take into account consumption in Bad Libenwerda (Germany).
-4. Moving from a linear to a circular "bottle-to-bottle" economy 4.1 ACTIONS RELATED TO THE USE OF RESOURCES Saving resources by making packaging as lightweight as possible With a view to eco-design, Sources ALMA is further developing all its products, aiming to lighten the weight and reduce the use of virgin materials.
-For example, the Cristaline 1.5L bottle uses on average 26% less plastic than competing national brands (Weighing carried out in January 2023 by a court commissioner, calculations based on the weight of 1.5L and 50cl bottles of still water from national brands sold in supermarkets in 2022, according to IRI).
+4. Moving from a linear to a circular "bottles to bottles" economy

+4.1 ACTIONS RELATED TO THE USE OF RESOURCES

+Saving resources by making packaging as lightweight as possible

+With a view to eco-design, Sources ALMA is further developing all its products, aiming to lighten the weight and reduce the use of virgin materials.
+For example, the Cristaline 1.5L bottle uses on average 21% less plastic than competing national brands (Weighing carried out in February 2024 by a court commissioner, calculations based on the average weight of 1.5L and 50cl bottles of still water from national brands sold in supermarkets in 2023, according to IRI).

 With the same quantity of PET, CRISTALINE produces around 4 bottles, while its mineral water competitors only make 3!
-Luc BAEYENS CEO - Managing Director - Sources ALMA Sources ALMA optimises packaging components through responsible purchasing and manufacturing choices, resulting in:
+99